Deep Quadratic Hedging: Proof of Proposition

 \section{Proof of Proposition \ref{prop:Lim200433}}

-To ease notations, we omit the superscript $^{\mathrm{mv}}$ in the computations below.
-Since we work with discounted quantities, for the sake of clarity we adapt the steps of \cite{lim2004}, Proposition 3.3.
+To ease notation, we omit the superscript $^{\mathrm{mv}}$ in the computations below.
+Since we work with discounted quantities, for the sake of clarity we adapt the steps of \cite[Proposition 3.3]{lim2004}.
 The dynamics of the discounted wealth satisfy

 We also have

 hence

 Now,